maarten-pennings/6502/1clock/README.md

 ![Clock selector breadboard](clockselect.jpg)

+# 1A.
+Appendix

+The chapters in the appendix where added later - when I started to develop some PCBs.

-## 1.7.
+## 1A.1.
 The first module: a triple clock

-Let's convert the prototype to a real PCB.
+Let's convert the [prototype](#16-Triple-clock-module) to a real PCB.
 The schematic is available as [pdf](clock3-schematic.pdf), and also the [gerber](Gerber_clock3-pcb.zip) in case you want a copy.

 Some additions compared to the prototype: